As if you don’t have enough to do with running a business, apparently you need to do content marketing too? I know right…

 How do your customers find you?

 You don’t need me to tell you that starting a business is tricky.
-Getting customers and clients is a never ending process and, come to think of it, how do you get customers online?
+Well, starting a local marketing agency and getting customers and clients is a never ending process and, come to think of it, how do you get customers online?

 The answer is usually, ‘showing up for search results’ or ‘having a good social profile’.